Frequently Asked Questions

 3. What if I received another notice about a similar class action lawsuit?

 Plaintiffs filed eleven lawsuits, including this case, against State Farm regarding the allegations described in FAQ 2.
 The first case, Vogt v.
 State Farm Life Insurance Company, consisted of Missouri policy owners and was tried to a jury several years ago.
 If you were a Missouri policy owner, you may have received notice and a payment in that lawsuit.
 Nine additional class action cases were filed on behalf of California, Washington, Minnesota, Texas, Arizona, Oregon, Florida, Georgia, and New York policy owners, and on behalf of policy owners in Missouri who continued to own their Policies following the Vogt judgment.
 If you were a policy owner in California, Washington, Minnesota, or Arizona, you may have already received a class notice about those cases.
 This Settlement and Class Notice supersedes all prior notices you may have received, including those in Missouri, California, Washington, Minnesota, and Arizona.
-If you previously requested exclusion from those classes, you will need to request exclusion again to be excluded from the Settlement and this Class.
-This Settlement, if approved by the Court, will resolve all of these cases.

 Back To Top